“My little children, let us not love in word or in tongue, but in deed and in truth.”

 John now makes a call for continuing love that demonstrates itself in action and truth.

 but in deed

 Loving in “deed” stands over against loving in “word.”
 Some people are all talk and no action.
 God’s standard for love manifests itself in action.
 A believer of true love does something about meeting the needs of others.
 To love in deed means that the lover does something to meet the need of someone else.
 Love is more than words; it is action.

 and in truth

 Love is more than sentiment; it involves the reality of action.
 Love loves genuinely.
 Mouthing pious platitudes is not love.
 True love shows itself in service to others.
-Love for fellow Christians is always produced by truth.
-Some Christians do not love in truth as noted in James.
+Love for fellow Christians is always produced by the truth.
+Some Christians do not love in truth, as noted in James.